EU-Business-Information-Data-Space/BIDS-Rulebook/BIDS Rulebook v0.1.md

 ## 1. Description of Business Scenario(s) where data is to be shared

 When a new business entity starts conducting its business activities, one of the first key capabilities to be implemented is the ability to make and receive payments through the international banking system.
 For this purpose, the business entity needs to approach a financial institution, like a bank, and apply for the opening of a bank account.
 Traditionally this has been done locally, probably in one of the existing bank

+## 4. Methodology for defining the data to be shared
+The data to
+In the BIDS context, all data to be shared MUST be described as application profiles in the SHACL Shape technical format.

+## 5. Allowed technical data sharing mechanisms